Sticky rice cooked in coconut milk and chocolate. Champorado is the ultimate breakfast sweet treat. Serve with ice cream and it’s a yummy dessert!

-Back in the Philippines, I remember those lazy saturdays when you can get up later than usual, have a late breakfast and just relax.
+Back in the Philippines, I remember those lazy Saturdays when you can get up later than usual, have a leisurely breakfast and just relax.
 For those days, what I fancy is a piping hot bowl of one of our classic Filipino breakfasts — Champorado or chocolate rice porridge (yes, we do have a breakfast dish that doesn’t involve fried rice or eggs or even meat….yes, admittedly there is rice but at least it’s not fried!).

 Who can resist chocolate rice?
 I can’t!

 This version is more luxurious than the traditional champorado!
 The usual champorado is simply cooked in water and flavored with cocoa powder or chocolate tablet called “tablea” and sweetened with a little sugar.
 In fact, when my hubby tasted it he thought I should serve it more as a dessert rather than as breakfast.
 Oh well, for me it’s good either way!

-So enjoy this champorado either at breakfast or after a meal as a dessert.
-Top it with with vanilla ice cream or even chocolate chips if you are feeling really indulgent! :-)
+Enjoy this champorado either at breakfast or after a meal as a dessert.
+Top it with with vanilla ice cream or even chocolate chips if you are feeling really indulgent!

-Serve in individual bowls with additional milk on the side and perhaps a few sprinkling of extra chocolate chips!
+- Serve in individual bowls with additional milk and sugar on the side and perhaps a few sprinkling of extra chocolate chips!
 Traditionally, we eat it with dried salted fish.
 But, you don’t have to!
 For dessert, serve warm and top with vanilla ice cream.
 Enjoy!

 If you like what you see and would like to receive new recipe updates, we’d love you to join our site or like us on Facebook.
 Thank you so much for dropping by!
 Have a wonderful time browsing!